LazaUK/SLM-Phi-3-MLFlow/README.md

 params:
   None}
 ```
-2. As a result, you can submit your prompt in the following format.
+2. As a result, you can submit your prompt in the following format:
 ``` Python
 messages = [{"role": "user", "content": "What is the capital of Spain?"}]
 ```
-3. Then use OpenAI API-compatible post-processing, e.g. _response[0]['choices'][0]['message']['content']_ to beautify your output to something like this.
+3. Then, use OpenAI API-compatible post-processing, e.g., _response[0][‘choices’][0][‘message’][‘content’]_, to beautify your output to something like this:
 ``` JSON
 Question: What is the capital of Spain?